EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ### There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.

-+ Monthly memberships only.
-We might eventually figure out how to do drop-ins but right now the required managment overhead prevents it.
++ Monthly memberships only (We might eventually figure out how to do drop-ins but right now the required managment overhead prevents it).
 + Memberships include 24/7 access via electronic locks connected to your smart phone.
 + Invoicing is automatic and you may set up automatic payments as well.
 + A contract, including a code of conduct, is coming.